umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/sidebar.md

 ---
 description: >-
-  This section explains how the concept of infinite editing in the Umbraco backoffice works.
+  This section explains how the concept of infinite editing using the Sidebar in the Umbraco backoffice works.
 ---